justsmth/rust-aws-lc/README.md

 ## Accolades

-The project is based on a fork of [rust-openssl](https://github.com/sfackler/rust-openssl).
+The project is based on a fork of [boring](https://github.com/cloudflare/boring), which is a fork of [rust-openssl](https://github.com/sfackler/rust-openssl).